ektealexander/ak2-network/README.md

 - `sw2`, `sw3` — aggregation switches with EtherChannel between them
 - `sw4`, `sw5` — access switches with VLAN10/VLAN20 access ports
 ```

-If you prefer, I will place the provided image in the repo as `topology.png` and embed it here as a visual reference.
-Just confirm whether you want it at the repository root or in a `docs/` folder.

-Embedded image (placed at `docs/topology.png`):

 ![Lab topology](docs/topology.png)
 _Figure: Lab topology (sw1↔r1/r2 → r1/r2↔sw2 → sw2↔sw3 (EtherChannel) → sw3↔sw4/sw5)._